matplotlib/matplotlib/doc/devel/contributing.rst

 .. warning::

-   If you already have a version of matplotlib installed, you will need to uninstall it.
+   If you already have a version of Matplotlib installed, you will need to uninstall it.

 We use `Git <https://git-scm.com/>`_ for version control and